algolia/jekyll-algolia/docs-src/src/github-pages.md

 a `username.github.io/reponame` url.

-But GitHub will only build your website (`jekyll build`), it will not run other commands (`jekyll algolia`), so if you want to update your search results on each push, you'll have to find another way.
+But GitHub will only build your website (`jekyll build`), it will not run other commands (like `jekyll algolia`), so if you want to update your search results on each push, you'll have to find another way.

 We recommend using [Netlify][3], but if you want to stay hosted on GitHub pages,